Before starting any project it is necesary to carefully assess the full scope of work to be done to achieve your objectives.

 Systematic work, drawing on existing knowledge gained from research and/or practical experience that is directed to producing new materials, products or devices, to installing new processes, systems and services, or to improving substantially those already produced or installed.

-In practice, deciding whether a piece of work can or cannot be classed as research is usually but not always straightforward.
-However, the following are examples of activities that are not normally classed as research:
+In practice, deciding whether a piece of work can or cannot be classed as research is usually relatively straightforward.
+Projects falling under research related tend to be from research funders but are for impact and knowledge exchange but do not meet the Frascati definition.
+The following are examples of activities that are not normally classed as research:

 You should cost these projects using a 'GR Code' template within Worktribe.

 These are not currently costed within Worktribe.
 You will need to discuss these with Research & Enterprise as appropriate and ask your management account to set up the code within Agresso